History of Sigiriya

 On a small plateau halfway up the rock, on the northern side, Kasyapa constructed a giant gatehouse and staircase in the form of a brightly colored sphinx-like lion thirty-five meters tall.
 Through its chest, via an almost perpendicular staircase, was the final ascent to the summit of the rock.
 It is this feature, the Lion Staircase, which in later time bestowed the place its name Sīhāgiri — Lion Mountain (Lion Rock).
 We know it today as Sigiriya.

 Artist's Impression of the Lion Staircase, during the time of Kasyapa

 But this was only the beginning.
 Kasyapa then had millions of bricks and hundreds of thousands tons of other material transported manually 200 meters up a sheer rock face to the summit of the rock to build a gleaming Sky Palace of unparalleled beauty.
 Visible from miles around it shone radiantly in the sunlight proclaiming to all the power and prestige of the king.

 Artist's Impression of Sigiriya Rock, Frescoes and Gardens during the time of Kasyapa

-Upon his death the royal capital was moved back to Anuradhapura.
+Upon Kasyapa's death the royal capital was moved back to Anuradhapura.
 The magnificent Sigiriya Citadel was stripped of its treasures and converted in to a Buddhist monastery.
-Over the ensuring centuries it was progressively abandoned until finally it was consumed by the forests.
-Kasyapa's city vanished and was soon forgotten.
-There it lay hidden, beneath thick canopy of forest for centuries until rediscovered nearly thirteen hundred years later by a British army officer out on an elephant hunt.
+Over the ensuring centuries it was progressively abandoned and then finally completely deserted.
+Slowly it was consumed by the forests and disappeared into the mists of time; forgotten, a mere footnote in history.